AlanBrotherton/FaceAuthenticatorAndLiveness/README.md

 - Add a tiny web UI or an API to integrate with other tools.

 ## License
-This repo uses the MIT license — use it or remix it for personal projects.
+This repo uses the MIT license

----
-Happy tinkering.
-If you want, I can add a short GIF or screenshots to the README next.